 - iWantGreatCare‘s Neil Bacon shows a real-time dashboard analysing patient reviews of doctors & clinics

 - Miguel Cabrer gives an excellent medting.com demonstration of clinical case collaboration amongst healthcare professionals, including integrated language translation

 - British Medical Journal’s David Payne shows their international healthcare professional community doc2doc.

 - World Health Organization highlight health divide between poor & wealthy

 - Paul Hodgkin demonstrates patient review site patientopinion.org.uk “Your story can change the NHS”.

 - Bupa’s Annabel Bentley (@doctorblogs) brings a timely reminder that “Remember what we’re looking for here is better health outcomes for patients” and later goes on to give an example: “At Bupa we believe that intelligent use of healthcare data will help reduce cost of healthcare”

 - And my last tweet, after 68% of respondents said they still think Health 2.0 will be different in Europe to the US: Europe WILL be different from the US because it IS!!!
 One size does not fit ALL location / culture / language / regulatory…

-If you would like to know more about Health 2.0, or how digital and social media is changing healthcare engagement, and would like to speak with Daniel Ghinn, you can contact him at firstname.lastname@example.org.
+If you would like to know more about Health 2.0, or how digital and social media is changing healthcare engagement, contact us.